wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     column vectors such as returned by `base::scale()` because of their widespread use.

+    !end-bullet!
+-   !begin-bullet!
--   Error: More than one expression parsed
+    Error: More than one expression parsed

     Previously `aes_string(x = c("a", "b", "c"))` silently returned
     `aes(x = a)`.
 Now this is a clear error.

+    !end-bullet!
+-   !begin-bullet!
--   Error: `data` must be uniquely named but has duplicate columns
+    Error: `data` must be uniquely named but has duplicate columns

     If layer data contains columns with identical names an error will be thrown.
 In earlier versions the first occuring column was chosen silently, potentially masking that the wrong data was chosen.

+    !end-bullet!
+-   !begin-bullet!
--   Error: Aesthetics must be either length 1 or the same as the data
+    Error: Aesthetics must be either length 1 or the same as the data

     Layers are stricter about the columns they will combine into a single data frame.
 Each aesthetic now must be either the same length as the data frame or a single value.
 This makes silent recycling errors much less likely.

+    !end-bullet!
+-   !begin-bullet!
--   Error: `coord_*` doesn't support free scales
+    Error: `coord_*` doesn't support free scales

     Free scales only work with selected coordinate systems; previously you'd get an incorrect plot.

+    !end-bullet!
+-   !begin-bullet!
--   Error in f(...) : unused argument (range = c(0, 1))
+    Error in f(...) : unused argument (range = c(0, 1))

     This is because the `oob` argument to scale has been set to a function that only takes a single argument; it needs to take two arguments (`x`, and `range`).

+    !end-bullet!
+-   !begin-bullet!
--   Error: unused argument (output)
+    Error: unused argument (output)

     The function `guide_train()` now has an optional parameter `aesthetic` that allows you to override the `aesthetic` setting in